Urine Sugar Test and Normal Blood Sugar in Urine Chart

 The urine glucose test measures the amount of sugar present in urine.
 This test is also known as urine sugar test, glycosuria, or glucosuria test.
 Glucose, which is a type of sugar, is the body’s energy source.
 The carbs you eat get converted into glucose.

 Generally, normal blood sugar in urine is very little or nothing at all.
-When there is a high glucose level in the blood, the kidneys try to flush out excess glucose through urine.
+According to the Kidney Research Foundation, when there is a high glucose level in the blood (>180 mg/dL), the kidneys try to flush out excess glucose through urine.
 So, high sugar in the urine means high blood sugar in the body.

 This test detects the presence of blood sugar in urine levels.
 If there is a higher-than-normal presence of glucose in urine, for most individuals, it indicates they have diabetes.
 Then, the doctor will do further tests, such as different blood sugar tests, and start the required treatment.